 Education fairs happen in many major cities around the world and universities send representatives to give out information.
-The student will be able to collect course literature from numerous universities, meeting academic staff and asking any questions they may have.
+The student will be able to collect course literature from numerous universities, meet academic staff, and ask any questions they may have.

-WHAT IS A PORTFOLIO?
+WHAT IS A CREATIVE PORTFOLIO?

-A creative student will feel the need to produce work, whether it is performance, music, conceptual art or illustration; their interests should be evident in what they are making.
+A creative student will feel the need to produce work, whether it is performance, music, conceptual art or illustration.
+Their interests should be evident in what they are making.
 This type of work is something that universities look for and is a great sign of a student's ambition.

-At some point during the application process, a student will be asked to gather this work together in a format that can be viewed during the application process through an interview.
+At some point during the application process, a student will be asked to gather this work together in a format that can be viewed during the application process delete.
 This collection of work is usually called a creative portfolio.

-As an international student will be unlikely to get the chance to meet with a UK institution, they will need to ensure that their portfolio talks to the viewer and is easy to understand and navigate.
+As an international student will be unlikely to get the chance to meet with a UK institution, they will need to ensure that their portfolio speaks to the viewer and is easy to understand and navigate.